home-assistant/home-assistant.io/source/_integrations/solaredge_local.markdown

 Only specific models support the local API.
 The local API is available on inverters that do not have a lcd character screen.
 You can also  check the datasheets if in the section "Additional Features", sub-section "Inverter Commissioning" is present the following line "With the SetApp mobile application using built-in Wi-Fi access point for local connection".

 You can check by finding the IP address of your inverter and visiting it in a browser.
 If it supports the local API, you'll see a HTML page with the SolarEdge logo and a "Commissioning" menu.
+If your inveter does not support the local API, you can use the [cloud based version](https://www.home-assistant.io/integrations/solaredge/)

 <div class='note'>
-SolarEdge has disabled the local polling functionality in there latesed updates.
-The last known software version is 4.5.41 If your inveter does not support the local API, you can use the [cloud based version](https://www.home-assistant.io/integrations/solaredge/)
+SolarEdge has disabled the local polling functionality on newer software versions.
+The last known software version is: 4.5.41 You can check your software version in the [SolarEdge monitoring website](https://monitoring.solaredge.com)
 </div>

 ## Configuration